More on What the Bible Says:

-The Widow's OfferingI see at least 3 important things about giving in this story of the widow's offering:
+The Widow's OfferingI see at least three important things about giving in this story of the widow's offering:

 - God values our offerings differently than men do.

-- Our attitude in giving is what is most important to God.
+- Our attitude in giving is important to God.

 The text says Jesus "watched the crowd putting their money into the temple treasury."
 Jesus observed the people as they gave their offerings, and he watches us today as we give.
 If we give to be seen by men or with a stingy heart toward God, our offering loses its value.
-Verse 41 says the rich threw in their offerings, further indicating that they gave carelessly with no thought.
-The widow carefully put in her offering.
 Jesus is more interested and impressed by how we give than what we give.

 We see this same principle in the story of Cain and Abel.
 God evaluated Cain and Abel's offerings.
 Abel's offering was pleasing in God's eyes, but he rejected Cain's.
-Rather than giving to God out of thankfulness and worship, Cain may have presented his offering with evil or selfish intentions.
-Maybe he had hoped to receive some special recognition.
-No matter what, Cain knew what was the right thing to do, but he didn't do it.
+Rather than giving to God out of thankfulness and worship, Cain may have presented his offering with evil or selfish intent.
+Maybe he had hoped to receive special recognition.
+Regardless, Cain knew the right thing to do, but he didn't do it.
 God even gave Cain an opportunity to make things right, but he chose not to.

 This illustrates again that God watches what and how we give.
-God not only cares about the quality of our gifts to him, but also the manner in which we offer them.
+God not only cares about the quality of our gifts to him, but also the attitude in our hearts as we offer them.

 - God doesn't want us to be overly concerned with how our offering is spent.

-At the time Jesus observed this widow's offering, the temple treasury was no doubt being managed by the corrupt religious leaders of that day.
+At the time Jesus observed this widow's offering, the temple treasury was managed by the corrupt religious leaders of that day.
 But Jesus did not mention anywhere in this story that the widow should not have given to the temple.

-Although we should do what we can to ensure that the churches and ministries we give to are good stewards of God's money, we can't always know for certain that the money we give will be spent correctly.
-We should not be overly burdened with this concern.
-Nor should we use this as an excuse not to give.
+Although we should do what we can to ensure that the ministries we give to are good stewards of God's money, we can't always know for certain that the money we give will be spent correctly.
+We should not be overly burdened with this concern, nor should we use this as an excuse not to give.